-5) Pitch Your Tent On Top Of Extinguished Campfire
+5) Pitch Your Tent On Top Of an Extinguished Campfire

 After you heat the stones on the campfire, will the campfire be useless?
 You can actually use the campfire to your advantage and stay warm in your tent while camping in the process.
 First of all, patience is crucial here.

-Ensure that you burn a lot of firewood so that there is a hefty amount of coal chunks as leftovers.
+Ensure that you burn a lot of firewood (how much is a lot?) so that there is a hefty amount of coal chunks as leftovers.
 Let them burn out completely before trying to pitch the tent on top of them.

 Pro Tip: we recommend that you dig up a trench that tailors to the tent’s dimensions and light up a campfire there.
 That way, the heat will stay in your tent for the whole night!

 If you want the coals to stay warm for longer, you can put a layer of soil on top of it.
 To enhance this effect, put a layer of spruce branches and grass.
-Before you do this, make sure that the fire is out for good, we don’t want you to get poisoned by carbon monoxide while sleeping.
+Before you do this, ensure the fire is out for good, we don’t want you to get poisoned by carbon monoxide while sleeping.